RBMHTechnology/eventuate/src/sphinx/reference/event-sourcing.rst

 An event-sourced actor that is :ref:`tracking-conflicting-versions` of application state can also save ``ConcurrentVersions[A, B]`` instances directly.
 One can even configure custom serializers for type parameter ``A`` as explained in section :ref:`snapshot-serialization`.

-During recovery, the latest snapshot saved by an event-sourced actor or view is loaded and can be handled with the ``onSnapshot`` handler.
+During recovery, the latest snapshot saved by an event-sourced actor, view, stateful writer or stateful processor is loaded and can be handled with the ``onSnapshot`` handler.
 This handler should initialize internal actor state from the loaded snapshot:

 .. includecode:: ../code/EventSourcingDoc.scala
    :snippet: snapshot-load